CastielWong/MiniInstagram/README.md

 - [Reference](#reference)

 # Mini Instragram
+The prototype is implemented and deployed on: https://gentle-ridge-32032.herokuapp.com/

 Instructions below is for Mac specifically, windows can be a bit different.

-For example, the prototype is implemented and deployed on: https://gentle-ridge-32032.herokuapp.com/

 ## Overview